glutanimate/anki-addon-builder/README.md

 #### addon.json

 All of the metadata needed by `aab` to work correctly is stored in an `addon.json` file at the root of the project tree.
 For more information on its fields and their specifications please refer to the [schema file](https://github.com/glutanimate/anki-addon-builder/blob/master/aab/schema.json).

+#### Localization

+`aab` tries to automatically compile `.po` files found in the `locale` directory to `.mo` files for the build.
+File extensions are case sensitive.
+The program `msgfmt` is used for compilation.
+It must be installed for this feature to work.

 ### License and Credits